Supports listening for an incoming network connection using a TCP stream socket or Bluetooth RFCOMM.

 The SocketProtectionLevel enumeration allows a server to control protocol negotiation with clients when using the StreamSocketListener object to listen and bind to sockets over Bluetooth.
 When the StreamSocketListener object is used over Bluetooth, the supported SocketProtectionLevel values are PlainSocket, BluetoothEncryptionAllowNullAuthentication, or BluetoothEncryptionWithAuthentication.
 When the StreamSocketListener object is used to listen and bind to sockets not using Bluetooth, the only supported SocketProtectionLevel value is PlainSocket.

 To use StreamSocketListener with Bluetooth, the bluetooth.rfcomm device capability must be set in the app manifest.
 For more information, see How to specify device capabilities for Bluetooth.

 You must write code to handle exceptions when you call asynchronous methods on the StreamSocketListener class.
 Exceptions can result from parameter validation errors, name resolutions failures, and network errors.
 Exceptions from network errors (loss of connectivity, connection failures, and server failures, for example) can happen at any time.
 These errors result in exceptions being thrown.
 If not handled by your app, an exception can cause your entire app to be terminated by the runtime.

-The Windows.Networking.Sockets namespace has a convenient helper method and enumeration for handling errors when using sockets.
+The Windows.Networking.Sockets namespace has features that simplify handling errors when using sockets.
+The GetStatus method on the SocketError class can convert the HRESULT from an exception to a SocketErrorStatus enumeration value.
 This can be useful for handling specific network exceptions differently in your app.
 An app can also use the HRESULT from the exception on parameter validation errors to learn more detailed information on the error that caused the exception.